 Every country has its own culture, holidays, and traditions!
 Americans are very patriotic.
 It is important to understand American Culture & Communication, holidays, and traditions if you want to speak English fluently!

 If you experience only one holiday in the USA, it should be the 4th of July.
 It’s a big deal – it marks the 13 colonies’ independence from Britain.

-The 4th is all about fireworks, food (apple pie!) and freedom for many Americans.
+The 4th is all about fireworks, food (apple pie!), and freedom for many American Culture & Communication.

 This actually influences the way we speak English and communicate — a lot!
 I want to share some stories and cultural info related to the 4th of July that I think will be really helpful for the way you communicate.